123jimin/voltedit/README.md

 Currently, these features are available.
 Note that this editor is in *very* early stage of active development now.

 * Importing KSH files via drag-drop
-	* Currently only notes and beat lines are visible.
+	* Currently only notes, lasers, and beat lines are visible.
 * Exporting to KSON format
 * Scrolling view via scrollbar / mouse wheel
 * Intuitive ribbon UI